OctopusDeploy/blog/blog/2025-01/eks-iam-role/index.md

 #### Create/update the Kubernetes service account

-The last step adding the annotation to the service account.
+The last step is adding the annotation to the service account.
 You do this by assigning the `scriptPods.serviceAccount.annotations` value for the Octopus Deploy Helm Chart.

 ```bash
 helm upgrade --install --atomic \